Make a Perfect Music Band Website Design in 5 Easy Steps

 It’s obvious that being in a band – and therefore your website – should be about music – but it’s more than that.
 Your band website is a way to share your media resources (sounds, pictures, video), create interactions with fans, promote your upcoming gigs and sell your produce.
 In 2000 Pearl Jam recorded every gig and then released them as CDs.
 Now, you can stream every live gig through a dedicated website.
 If the big guys are doing it, you can too.
 Your band may not be Pearl Jam, but you will want to take control of your online presence and reward loyal fans.
 It’s the first step to stardom, and it can be powered with music website design templates from MotoCMS.

 It is obvious that your band website design will need to reflect your style of music.
 It’s the shop window for your band.
-The look of your site is your business, but MotoCMS offers a range of templates to suit all styles of music.
+The look of your site is your business, but MotoCMS offers a range of artist website templates to suit all styles of music.

 The real benefit of a MotoCMS website template for music bands is behind the scenes.

 The power of a CMS system is the freedom and simplicity of creating high-quality and visually appealing pages.
-Moto CMS drag and drop functionality of Moto CMS musician website builder enables you to build a compelling site quickly.
+The drag and drop functionality of Moto CMS musician website builder enables you to build a compelling site quickly.

 The benefits are pretty obvious – you can build a site packed full of functionality with no coding knowledge.
 The CMS also enables rapid content additions (we’ll come onto those later), meaning you can create connections with your fans as soon as the gig has ended.